Biggest cryptocurrency dropped as much as 7.6% to $3,867 on Friday, bringing its monthly loss to about 37%

 Other leading digital currencies extended their slide.
 Ether declined about 2 percent to $112, bringing its monthly loss to 43 percent.
 XRP slumped 4.5 percent to 36 cents, pushing its monthly loss to 21 percent.

 “Part of the sell-off is because, I think, the SEC got tough on a few fraudulent ICOs," Novogratz said.
-“People got very nervous.”For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“People got very nervous.”For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.